karma0/stockfighter/README.md

 2. Set your `levelInstance` variables.
 You can find them by browsing [here](https://www.stockfighter.io/ui/levels).

-3. `from sf.config import *` This will initialize a `CONF` variable that you can pass around with class initializers.
+3. `from config import *` This will initialize a `CONF` variable that you can pass around with class initializers.
 This will also come with a `DEFCONF` variable that will allow you to use the TESTEX exchange, allowing you to go back and forth using different instantiated objects.

 ## Execution

 ### Start a game

     from stockfighter-io-trades.api.game import Game
-    from stockfighter-io-trades.config import *
+    from config import *
     g = Game(CONF, 'sell_side')
     g.start_level()